goabstract/Awesome-Design-Tools/README.md

 ### Version Control for Designers

 Developers actively use version control tools for a long time, probably since 2005 (Git first release).
 Using a version control system is no brainer for dev teams, while design version control system appeared only recently.
-This market is rapidly developing and we expect to see even more in version control for designers.
+This market is rapidly developing and we expect to see even more in version control for designers:

 * [Abstract](https://www.goabstract.com/) — a platform for design teams to version, manage and collaborate on Sketch files.
 * [Folio](http://folioformac.com/) — a simple version control system for design teams based on Git. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)